bhupendpatil/Fun/SQLServer2000Installation/README.md

-# Guide To Install Sql Server 2000 On Windows 10
+# Installation Guide for Sql Server 2000 On Windows 10
 (This method may work for older versions of Windows too)
 ___
 ## Download :